tripu/Vita/doc/tastes.md

   * People who interrupt others too much when they're speaking
   * People who talk a lot, all the time (ie, people who don't seem to be able to be quiet or to just listen for a while)
   * People who are *very* extroverted (people with a very intense, expansive personality)
-  * People who talk too much about themselves, unprompted; and who keep on trying to surpass your comments or anecdotes
+  * People who talk too much about themselves, unprompted; and who keep on trying to surpass your own comments or anecdotes
   * People who gossip
 * Food:
   * Watermelon